rsalunga29/security-notes/Advice ni Ian.md

 Then as your organization matures, mas nagiging complex yun phishing simulation.

 Need rin ng punishment and reward for those who fail or pass the phishing simulation.
+## Security Culture
+Security culture is a set of ideas, norms, and social behaviors of an employee within an organizations.